 The aforementioned meetings will be open to the general membership at the discretion of the President and the Board.

 Section Three: Special Meetings.
 Special meetings of the Board may be called by or at the request of the President or any two elected Directors.
 The person or persons authorized to call special meetings or the Board may fix the time and place within the Association area for tile holding of the meetings, which must be reasonable.
 Notice of these meetings must be given to the other Board members in a timely manner by telephone, telegram, mail, or personal communication.

 Section Four: Quorum.
-A majority of the Board shall constitute a quorum for the transaction of business at a meeting of the Board.
+A majority of the filled seats of the Board shall constitute a quorum for the transaction of business at a meeting of the Board.

 Section Five: Manner of Acting.
 The act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors unless the act of a greater number is required by law or by the Certificate of Incorporation or Bylaws.

 At the discretion of the Chair, participation may be offered by voice or video conferencing technology.
 This option must be offered to all Directors and Officers, with suitable notice prior to the meeting.
 Board members participating in this manner must do so in a way that their participation may be heard by all meeting attendees, and the Secretary shall record the means of attendance for any participating in this manner.
 Directors participating in this manner cannot participate in secret balloting and thus may only cast a ballot by announcing their vote(s) after any secret ballots are collected and before the ballot count is announced.

 Section Six: Qualifications, Election, and Term of Office.
 The Board of Directors shall consist of:

 - The four Officers of the HPHA;